TedHusted/awake/awake.md/awake.md

 The window on one wall of the room looks out onto a soccer field bordered by a forest.
 The opposite wall is transparent and shows a hallway, where young Vanir are passing by or entering another room directly across the hall.
 The doorway shimmers shut when the last students enter.
 In the center of the room, the hologram fades to black.
 The outside wall flickers briefly, exposing it as a projection.

 The hologram shows a montage of Terran organisms and animals reproducing by various means.
 The series progresses from amoebas to koalas.

+Speaking from the holographic display, Idisi brings the class to order.

 Idisi: Class, there was a time when all of the Vanir reproduced sexually like Terran marsupials.
 A viable offspring would make the journey from womb to pouch and come to term. — As the birth rate fell, we reacted by maintaining the population through cloning.

-Selene: My parental units call cloning “the good old days”.
+Celeste: My parental units call cloning “the good old days”.

 Laughter titters around the circle.

 Idisi: Yes, many Vanir still believe cloning is a better solution than hybrid procreation.
 Cloning is still prevalent on Othala and some of the other colonies. — Selene, I take it you were not cloned?

-Selene: No, I had a nanny.
+Celeste: No, I had a nanny.
 She is with another family now.

 Idisi: Were any of you cloned?